-Montreal Canadiens rookie Cole Caufield looks like a new man under interim head coach Martin St. Louis.
+Montreal Canadiens rookie Cole Caufield looks like a new man under then-interim head coach Martin St. Louis.
 Well, at least a new version of the old Caufield, who took the NHL by relative surprise, when he became a key component on the team during the Habs’ 2021 run to the Stanley Cup Final.

 Caufield’s impressive debut and end to the 2020-21 regular season paved the way for a starring role in the playoffs, during which he scored four goals and 12 points in 20 games.
 As a result, odds-makers had Caufield as the favorite to win the Calder Memorial Trophy and to break a Canadiens drought that’s lasted since 1972, when goalie Ken Dryden took home the award.
 The last representative of the team to do so.

 Alas, it was not meant to be.
 Caufield struggled under ex-head coach Dominique Ducharme, scoring just one goal (and eight points) in the first 30 games of 2021-22.
 After St. Louis took over, Caufield went on a veritable rampage, though, scoring 21 points (11 goals) in just 16 games to actually pull back into the rookie scoring race.

 In the end, Caufield finished his rookie campaign with 43 points in 67 games and was ninth in Calder Trophy voting.
 In doing so, he joined a fairly decent list of Canadiens who just missed out on the Calder in the years after Dryden won it, proves:

 5. Carey Price (2008)

 There’s a degree of revisionist history at work when many people look back on Carey Price’s career.
 He’ll undeniably go down in history as one of the best Canadiens goalies ever (Dryden himself among them as well).
 Winning the most games in franchise history will do that.